vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 where $c$ is the commitment amount and $r_f$ is as above.

-Calculating this separately for the upper and lower ranges (using the `short` factor for the upper range and the `long` factor for the lower range) we can calculate the liquidity value `L` for each range with the formula
+Calculating this separately for the upper and lower ranges (using the `short` factor for the upper range and the `long` factor for the lower range) one can calculate the liquidity value `L` for each range with the formula

 $$
 L = \frac{v_{worst}}{\sqrt{p_u} - \sqrt{p_l}} ,